1999 Arab Games: Games

 There were several doping incidents at the games.
 Morocco's Siham Hanifi, winner of the women's 100 metres, 200 metres and 4×100 metres relay events, was disqualified after a positive test for nandrolone (a steroid) – a fate also shared by her teammate Karima Shaheen, the discus throw bronze medallist.
 The bodybuilding contests were severely affected, with a six contestants being removed for taking banned substances.

 The Qatari weightlifting team was entirely disqualified after rival nations protested that a number of their representatives were from Bulgaria, Lebanon and Pakistan and did not have sufficient Qatari citizenship to compete.
 American-based Laila Sarkis-Khoury faced similar protestations but her gold medal in artistic gymnastics stood as she produced proof of Lebanese citizenship.
 Two Lebanese weightlifters, Youssef Zein and Mahmoud Shuqair, were stripped of their silver and bronze medals from the +90 kg category after positive drug tests.
 Asaad Jaafar of Iraq, Ahmed Abdel-Salam of Egypt, Bilal Abu Raguh of Jordan and Zahi Ammar of Algeria were also banned.

 Iraq did not compete in the equestrian events after its horses were refused passage into Jordan due to their failure to meet international health requirements (the hosts offered replacement animals, but the Iraqi team refused).

 Three of Egypt's squash team were injured after their bus overturned during a tour of Madaba.
 Nesreen Nasha't, Iman Amir and Umniya Abdul Qawi were flown back to Cairo to receive treatment.
 The Jordanian driver of the vehicle was killed during the accident.

 The Sinai rosefinch was chosen as the games' mascot.

 The football tournament was won by Jordan, defeating Iraq in the final on penalties after a 4-4 draw.

-The 9th Pan Arab Games saw the launch of the first official games website, allowing people follow the events over the internet.
+The 9th Arab Games saw the launch of the first official games website, allowing people follow the events over the internet.
 Since 1999, each games has had its own official games website.